mahmutaunal/ScoreBookV1/README.md

-# Okey Puan Tablosu - Android App
+# Skor Defteri - Android App

 <img src="/readme/ic_logo.png" align="left"
 width="200" hspace="10" vspace="10">

-Okey Score Table is an application that allows the points kept in the okey game to be stored in the application.
+Skor Defteri is an application that allows the points kept in the okey game to be stored in the application.
-Okey Puan Tablosu is free.
+Skor Defteri is free.
-No registration is required to use the Okey Puan Tablosu application.
+No registration is required to use the Skor Defteri application.

-Okey Puan Tablosu is available on the Google Play Store.
+Skor Defteri is available on the Google Play Store.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=com.mahmutalperenunal.okeypuantablosu">